ntack93/TT/README.md

    ```
 3. The desktop window (Tkinter UI) should open, displaying connection settings, chat output, input fields, and additional panels (chatlog, triggers, favorites, etc.).

----

-## Running the Web UI

-1. Open the **ui.html** file in your favorite browser.
-2. The web UI displays various controls (Favorites, Triggers, Chatlog, etc.) along with a terminal-like output area.
-3. Use the provided buttons and input fields to simulate or send messages.

----

 ## Usage